FloFlorio/Projeto-simple-pass/Diagrama de Sequencias/validaCredencial.md

 @startuml

 actor Usuario as U #lightblue
-participant Aplicativo as A #lightgreen participant Servidor as SI #lightyellow
+boundary Aplicativo as A #lightgreen control Servidor as SI #lightyellow

 loop 5 times
     activate U